 We are committed to aligning remuneration with performance.
 In order to do so, we look at the performance of the firm, division and individual over the past year, as well as over the past several years.
-We believe that the firm's senior leaders have responsibility for overall performance and, as a result, senior employees have experienced more significant changes in their remuneration year-over-year, particularly in periods when net revenues have declined significantly.
+We believe that the firm's senior leaders have responsibility for overall performance and, as a result, senior employees have experienced more volatility in their remuneration year-over-year, particularly in periods when net revenues have declined significantly.

-Consistent with the approach of aligning remuneration to performance, we believe that multi-year guarantees should be avoided entirely to avoid misaligning remuneration and performance, and guaranteed remuneration in employment contracts should be used only in exceptional circumstances (for example, for certain new hires).
+We believe that multi-year guarantees should be avoided entirely to avoid misaligning remuneration and performance, and guaranteed remuneration in employment contracts should be used only in exceptional circumstances (for example, for certain new hires).